- Office add-ins combine a configuration manifest with a web application that uses the JavaScript API to interact with documents and emails.

 Test and stop a plugin from the Development Kit

-To test the plugin from VS Code using the Development Kit Simply follow a few very straightforward steps using the extension's own activity bar:
+To test the plugin from VS Code with the Development Kit, simply follow a few straightforward steps using the extension's own activity bar:

 - Open the extension by clicking on the icon.
 Office Add-ins Development Kit in the activity bar.